batikstudio/MhlFileVerify/README.md

 This app is distributed as Appimage format.
 It has been tested on Ubuntu 22.04, Linux Mint and MxLinux.
 Other systems like like Rocky Linux 8 / Red Hat are not supponted currently due to the old GLIB version.
 However, you could make it work from source code if you install Pyside6.

+## Known Issues

+- From ISO / UDF volumes, the seal process is incorrect.